GoogleCloudPlatform/gke-enterprise-mt/CONTRIBUTING.md

 export TF_VAR_org_id="your_org_id"
 export TF_VAR_folder_id="your_folder_id"
 export TF_VAR_billing_account="your_billing_account_id"
-export TF_VAR_domain="domain.for.your.org.id"
 ```
-Note that the domain variable is one that is not required for other Cloud
-Foundation Toolkit modules.

 With these settings in place, you can prepare a test project using Docker:
 ```